-Linear array and annular array technology had also been heavily investigated by the Japanese since the early 1970's who had been moving ahead very successfully with innovative electronic engineering in many domestic, commercial and professional sectors.
+Linear array and annular array technology had also been heavily investigated by the Japanese since the early 1970's.
+The country had been moving ahead very successfully with innovative electronic engineering in many domestic, commercial and professional sectors.
 Commercial linear array models from companies like Hitachi®, Toshiba®, and Aloka® soon began to dominate the world market.
-Hitachi® produced their first linear array scanner the EUB-10 in 1976, followed by the EUB-20 in 1977 and the EUB-22 in 1979.
+Hitachi® also produced their first linear array scanner the EUB-10 in 1976, followed by the EUB-20 in 1977 and the EUB-22 in 1979.
 The EUB-20Z produced in 1978 already incorporated the world's first digital scan converter.

 The Toshiba® SAL-10A and the more portable SAL-20A (pictured on the left) and SAL-30A, which were marketed in 1977, 1978 and 1979 respectively, and the Aloka® SSD-202 (1979), SSD-203 (1980), SSD-240 (1981) and SSD-256 (1982) were popular and had found their way into notable Institutions outside of Japan such as the King's College Hospital in London (Campbell), the Herlev (Gentofte) Hospital in Copenhagen (Holm), the Hospital Universitaire Brugman in Belgium (Levi) and were employed in many important early studies.
 The SAL-10A which was designed by acclaimed Japanese engineer Kazuhiro Iinuma, received many commendations.
 Other popular early choices included the Axiscan 5 (1976) and Abdoscan 5 (1979) from Roche Kontron®, the Sono R from Philips® (1978), the RA-1 (1980) and the Imager 2300 (1981) from Siemens®, and the LS 1500 (1981) from Picker/ Hitachi®.
 Aloka® scanners were marketed in the United States under the brand Narco Air-Shield®.
 Diagnostic Sonar® Ltd, a company founded in 1975 in Edinburgh, Scotland produced the first electronic real-time scanner, the System 85 in the United Kingdom in 1976.

 Many of the early models typically had very large probes housing an array of some 64 transducer (crystal) elements arranged in a linear row, and operating with sequential electronic switching or dynamic focusing.
-It was not until the early 1980s that probe size had gotten smaller and image resolution improved.
-The latter was acheived largely through an increase in the number of transducer crystals (or channels, from 64 to 128), improvements in transducer crystal technology (going into broad-band and high dynamic range), increasing array aperture (more crystals firing in a single time-frame), faster computational capabilities, improving technical agorithms for focusing on receive (increasing the number of focal zones along the beam), incoporating automatic time-gain controls and progressively replacing analog portions of the signal path to digital.
+It was not until the early 1980s that probe size had gotten smaller and image resolution significantly improved.

 Early scanner probe was bulky to fit on the abdomen ***